grafana/beyla/docs/sources/setup/_index.md

 ---
-title: Setup Beyla
+title: Set up Beyla
 menuTitle: Setup
-description: Learn how to setup and run Beyla.
+description: Learn how to set up and run Beyla.
 weight: 1
 keywords:
   - Beyla
   - eBPF
 ---

-# Setup Beyla
+# Set up Beyla

 There are different options to set up and run Beyla: